hercychang/prep-step-1/part7-control_flow/loops.md

 end
 ```

-The `next` keyword skips a loop ahead to its next iteration:
+The `next` keyword skips the loop ahead to its next iteration:

 ```ruby
 counter = 0